johannesjh/favagtk/README.md

 Version-locked aka "frozen" requirement definitions are automatically generated using [pip-compile-multi](https://pypi.org/project/pip-compile-multi/).
 The resulting files are named `requirements/*.txt`.
 These files specify a specific package version for all direct and indirect dependencies.
 This allows to create reproduceable development environments and package builds.

-Upgrading python dependency versions works as follows:
+Modifying python dependencies works as follows:

 * Minor Upgrades within the constraints of `requirements/*.in`: Simply run `pip-compile-multi`.
 This will lock packages to their newest version, within the given constraints.
 Don't forget to test if the application still works correctly.
 * Major Upgrades: Check if some of the packages in `requirements/*.in` exist in a newer version.
 Manually edit the `requirements/*.in` files, then proceed as with minor updates.
 I.e., run `pip-compile-multi` to update the frozen package versions and don't forget to test if the application still works correctly.
+* Adding additional python dependencies: Specify the additional requirements in one of the `requirements/*.in` files, then run `pip-compile-multi`.

 ### Code quality